wyz960521/tesa2/README.md

 ```
 For each input file with a specific length parameter `l`, the program will generate an output file, namely, `'.closures'` file.
 This file contains all the closures, which represent the instances of identified motifs.

-Additionally, you can run `tesa` recognizing the correct length in the scope `[L,U]` by our program automatically.
+Additionally, you can run `tesa` recognizing the correct segment length in the scope `[L,U]` by our program automatically.

 ```console
 ./tesa -i ../test.fasta -L 14 -U 16
 ```

 `L` and `U` are lower and upper length of segments during two-stage alignment separately.
 This is useful when the accurate length is not known in advance.
 We sort the top `n` closures under each specific length in the increasing order of their *P*-values and save the top `o` closures in the `'.closures'` file.
-Especially, when the input value of `L` equals to `U`, it is equivalent to finding motifs in a specific length.
+Especially, when the input value of `L` equals to `U`, it is equivalent to finding motifs based on segments of a specific length.
 For example, `'./tesa -i ../test.fasta -L 14 -U 14'` is equivalent to `'./tesa -i ../test.fasta -l 14'`.

 ## Running TESA using an input file with sequencing coverage